Thomas Berenbruch

-Thomas Berenbruch (born 31 May 2005) is an Italian professional footballer who plays as a midfielder for Serie A club Inter Milan.
+Thomas Berenbruch (born 31 May 2005) is an Italian professional footballer who plays as a midfielder for club Avellino, on loan from Inter Milan.

 Life and career

 Berenbruch was born on 31 May 2005 in Milan, Italy, and is of German descent through his paternal grandfather.
 Primarily a central midfielder, he is also capable of playing in an advanced role.
 A left-footed player, Berenbruch is known for his impressive dribbling skills and goal-scoring ability.
 As a youth player, he joined the youth academy of Italian side Renate.

-In 2020, Berenbruch joined the youth academy of Italian Serie A side Inter Milan, where he played in the UEFA Youth League and began his senior career with the club.
+In 2020, Berenbruch joined the youth academy of Serie A side Inter Milan, where he played in the UEFA Youth League and began his senior career with the club.
 He is a current Italy youth international and has played for the Italy national under-17 football team, the Italy national under-19 football team, and the Italy national under-20 football team, making two appearances for the Italy national under-17 football team.

 Berenbruch made his UEFA Champions League debut against Feyenoord, coming on in the 84th minute of a 2–1 second leg victory at the San Siro, replacing Davide Frattesi.

+On 17 August 2027, Berenbruch joined Serie B club Avellino on a season-long loan.